 If your organisation gives professional advice (including advice posted on your website or social media) then professional indemnity insurance can protect you against a claim made by another organisation or individual if they lose money as a result.

 In short, yes.
-Having employers liability cover is a legal requirement for any charity with employees, whether they are paid or not.
+Having employers' liability cover is a legal requirement for any charity with employees, whether they are paid or not.
+There are some exceptions, such as if all employees are immediate family members of the business owner, but this situation is rare.

 Volunteers are categorised as employees and your organisation will need to have sufficient insurance to cover any claim resulting from a member of staff or a volunteer who is injured or becomes ill by working for the charity.